influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.4/query_language/data_download.md

 ## Creating a database

-If you've installed InfluxDB locally, the `influx` command should be available via the command line.
+If you've installed InfluxDB locally, the `influx` command should be available using the command line.
 Executing `influx` will start the CLI and automatically connect to the local InfluxDB instance (assuming you have already started the server with `service influxdb start` or by running `influxd` directly).
 The output should look like this: